rodmonic/DragonWoodAI/README.md

 #### NEAT Algorithm

-The algorithm works by starting with a user defined input and output layer.
+The algorithm works by starting with a user defined number of inputs and output.
 In our case it will be our attack option encoded as an input and our output will be a number in \[0,1\] to show how good the network thinks that move is.

-The input and output nodes will stay constant through the evolution but nodes can and will be added to the hidden layer and connections to those nodes will also be added according to the configuration of the process.
+The input and output structure will stay constant through the evolution but nodes can and will be added to the network between the inputs and outputs and connections to those nodes will also be added according to the configuration of the process.
 This process is known as **mutation**.

 | ![Generation of networks](./docs/NEAT%20Networks.png "NEAT Networks") |
 | :--: |